Your Goal: Aware of one breath point, free from subtle dullness.

 Loss of clarity of sensation in your meditation object.

 Subtle dullness refers to the experience of the disappearance of your ability to perceive sensations within your breathing (or meditation object).
-While Gross Dullness is defined as dullness in both your meditation object and mind, Subtle Dullness is defined as dullness in your meditation object and clarity of your awareness.
+While Gross Dullness is defined as dullness in both your meditation object and mind, Subtle Dullness is defined as an increased dullness in your meditation object and while still maintaining clarity of your background awareness.
 While experiencing subtle dullness, your mind will be clear, lucid, and tranquil.
 Because of this, it is easy to be deluded into thinking that you have entered an absorption state.
 If not addressed, this experience will repeat, and you will not reach more refined levels of samadhi, and grosser hindrances will start to arise again causing your samadhi (unification) to weaken.

 You are ready to progress to Meditation Skill 09: Sustained Attention when: